cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - With gratitude!
 - Wow .OK Thanks
 - Yes, thank you
-- You are a lifesaver!
-- You did a great job!
 - You have my gratitude!
 - You helped me a lot!
-- You helped me thanks!
-- You really helped me a lot!
-- You saved my life!
 - thank you Helen
 - thank you for your help Elon
 - thanks, Helen!